JowisG/Read-proyect/Readme.md

 ## How is the website looking
 Here you hve some screenshots of the current state of the website (may be out of date):
 > [!NOTE]
-> The layout is fora 4k monitore it may be different for different sized screens.
+> The layout is fora 4k screen it may be different for different sized screens.
 > <br> **18 of April 2025**
 ### HOME
 ![alt text](Resouces/IMG/Readme/Home.png)